 “We are a motion machine by design, but our environment is changing faster than we can evolve to keep pace with it,” Egoscue says.
 “If you aren’t conscious of the fact that we live in a motionless world, that hour you spend in the gym isn’t going to solve any of your problems.”

 But there’s an answer!
-Both experts agree that sitting properly is an active state, not a passive one like most of us treat it.
+Sitting properly is an active state, not a passive one like most of us treat it.
 “Sitting in a proper, aligned way will help you feel less stiff after a long day,” Egoscue says.
-“The more you allow your big postural muscles—shoulder girdle, pelvis, hip girdle, knees, ankles—to work, the more energy you’re burning, the more posturally sound you are, and the less stiffness and noticeable symptoms you exhibit from sitting all day working,” Egoscue says.
+“The more you allow your big postural muscles to work, the more energy you’re burning, the more posturally sound you are, and the less stiffness and noticeable symptoms you exhibit from sitting all day working,” he says.

-Ideally, you’re sitting with your feet hip-width apart and parallel to one another, back away from the chair, shoulders locked back and down, core engaged.
-The problem: Keeping good posture is fatiguing to both our muscles and our mind.
+Ideally you sit with your feet hip-width apart and parallel to one another, back away from the chair, shoulders back and down, and core engaged.
+The tricky part: Keeping good posture can fatigue both your muscles and your mind.
 You have to train your muscles to be activated for the sitting marathon you put it through day in and day out.

 And that’s where Elev8d Fitness comes in.
-If you do the workouts four days a week, you’re training yourself to recruit those big postural muscles naturally.
+If you do the workouts four days a week, you’ll train your body to recruit those big postural muscles naturally.
 “You’ll sit with proper alignment without having to think about it,” Egoscue says.

 Kalika agrees: “If you can go into the day with your body in alignment and muscles activated and trained to sit actively, that can mitigate the physical consequences most people feel after a long day of sitting.”